The difference between variables and styles

 After all, they seem to function similarly on the surface:

-- Both support efficient design system management because updates to a variable or style will prompt updates for all design systems using them
+- Both support efficient design system management because updates to a variable or style will prompt updates for all desigs using them.

 Foundational differences